ashiina/aws-lambda-datafetcher-sample/README.md

 Sample (proof of concept) for data fetching with Amazon Lambda &amp; SQS

-### Concept
+### Concepts
+I wanted to see if I can develop a way to query and get data from a database, without directly querying the database from the client.
+I wanted to try to implement a **data retrieval request-response** model, just using AWS's fully managed services.

-Since Amazon Lambda does not have a way to return data after invokation, it seemed inplausible to create a **data retrieval model** only using Lambda.
+But since Amazon Lambda does not have a way to return data after invokation, it seemed extremely hard, if not impossible, to create such a thing.

-But I thought that if I use it together with SQS long-polling, it may be possible to implement an asynchronous request to get data, using only Amazon' managed services.
+I thought that if I use it together with SQS long-polling, it may be possible to implement an asynchronous data retrieval request.
 So this is a proof-of-concept showing how that can be done.

+### Implications
+Being able to fetch data just with Lambda & SQS means that entire application backends can be made just with this technology and a database; Without managing any EC2 instances (a 2-Tier architecture, in AWS terms).

+This proof-of-concept only uses `fetch_id` as a primary key to retrieve data, but this idea can be extended to executing more complex queries, or even passing raw SQL queries over Lambda into RDS.

 ### Implications